RoyLuoNanjing/electron-react-cloud-notebook/README.md

 ![Main Page](https://github.com/RoyLuoNanjing/electron-react-cloud-notebook/blob/main/assets/images/menu.png)

 ### Markdown editor
-"I introduced SimpleMDE to provide the editor's functionality and wrote the logic for the tabs, where users will be informed if the file is not saved.
+I introduced SimpleMDE to provide the editor's functionality and wrote the logic for the tabs, where users will be informed if the file is not saved.
 ![Main Page](https://github.com/RoyLuoNanjing/electron-react-cloud-notebook/blob/main/assets/images/menu.png)

 ### Keyboard Control